Improving Topic Modeling by Distilling Soft Labels from Language Models: Introduction

-On the other hand, despite the advancements of Large Language Models (LLMs)~\citep{brown2020language, touvron2023llama, touvron2023llama2, grattafiori2024llama}, they still struggle to process large corpora due to the limited context length and the difficulties in modeling long-range dependencies.
-As a result, existing works on incorporating LLMs for topic modeling often focused on evaluating topic quality \citep{stammbach-etal-2023-revisiting, rahimi-etal-2024-contextualized} or augmenting the source documents to mitigate data sparsity \citep{akash-chang-2024-enhancing}.
-Studies that use LLMs for topic generations often involve complex and costly pipelines \citep{mu-etal-2024-beyond, pham-etal-2024-topicgpt, yang-etal-2025-neural}, which are impractical for larger corpora.
-Additionally, prompting-based topic generation methods fail to provide the probabilistic distribution of topics, a fundamental advantage offered by probabilistic topic modeling frameworks such as the Latent Dirichlet Allocation (LDA) \citep{blei2003latent}.
+On the other hand, despite advances in Large Language Models (LLMs)~\citep{brown2020language, touvron2023llama, touvron2023llama2, grattafiori2024llama}, they still struggle to effectively model large corpora due to context-length limitations and long-range dependency challenges.
+Consequently, prior work has primarily used LLMs to evaluate topic quality~\citep{stammbach-etal-2023-revisiting, rahimi-etal-2024-contextualized} or augment documents to alleviate data sparsity~\citep{akash-chang-2024-enhancing}.
+Studies that use LLMs for topic modeling typically require \textbf{complex and costly pipelines} that are impractical for larger corpora~\citep{mu-etal-2024-large, pham-etal-2024-topicgpt, yang-etal-2025-neural}.
+Moreover, prompting-based approaches \textbf{do not provide probabilistic topic distributions}, a key advantage of neural topic models such as Latent Dirichlet Allocation (LDA)~\citep{blei2003latent}.

-Motivated by recent advances in small language models (SLMs), which combine strong semantic performance with substantially lower computational cost and inference latency \citep{wang2025survey, belcak2025small}, we propose a novel topic modeling approach that integrates the capabilities of language models with the probabilistic foundations of neural topic models, where we enhance the topic modeling learning objective by leveraging SLMs to efficiently \textbf{construct semantically-rich reconstruction targets}.